Ortham/ortham.github.io/_posts/2023-07-30-cross-compiling-loot.md

 ---
 title: Cross-compiling LOOT
 date: 2023-07-30
-excerpt: For Windows, from Linux
+excerpt: For Windows, from Linux.
 ---

 [LOOT](https://loot.github.io/) is a utility that helps people use game mods for Bethesda's Elder Scrolls and Fallout games.
 These games are native Windows applications, and LOOT is released as a native Windows application.
 However, LOOT's CI includes Linux builds, and over the years there has been some interest in running it as a native Linux application as well as running the Windows build in Linux using [Wine](https://www.winehq.org/).